VVSD-Charan/Learning-Next.JS/README.md

 <li>CSS modules locally scope CSS using unique class name.</li>
 <li>Import css from .module.css will create an object which has key-value pairs. <strong>Key</strong> in the object is class name and <strong>value</strong> for the key is a unique name given by next.js to identify that class.</li>
 <li>This allowsto use the same class name in different files without worrying about collisions.</li>
+<li>This module css helps us choose a styling from particular css file , by not allowing collisions or over-riding of styles.</li>
 This behavior makes CSS Modules the ideal way to include component-level CSS